MDBBee/angular-blog/README.md

 In this project, you'll create a blog platform using Angular, focusing on core topics such as Directives, Pipes, Forms, Services, and HTTP operations.
 Users can create, edit, and delete blog posts.
 Blog application will use json-server as a mock backend

+PS: feel free to adjust or add your own dataset like user accounts for logging in reasons

 ## Description

 - On the Blog Platform, users can: